kloudworkshop/Azure-Admin/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

      ![Screenshot of the ACI overview page in the portal.](../media/az104-lab09b-aci-overview.png)

 1. Verify that the **Welcome to Azure Container Instance** page is displayed.
 Refresh the page several times to create some log entries then close the browser tab.

+     > **Note**: If you get a "Hmmm...can't reach this page", change from https to http.

 1. In the **Settings** section of the container instance blade, click **Containers**, and then click **Logs**.